Steel, aluminium, heat exchanger…even titanium – we’ve boiled and we’ve poured to find the best camping kettles.

 The ultimate kettle?

-Get yourself a Frontier woodburning stove and then add the brilliant water heater (aka BIG kettle with tap) that fits around the chimney.
+Get yourself a woodburning stove and then add the brilliant water heater (aka BIG kettle with tap) that fits around the chimney.
 It heats up while you warm your toes and cook your dinner.
 Not for backpackers and not if you’re on a budget, but rather wonderful.

 Love your kettle?
 Tell us what you use and we’ll add it to our recommendations.
 Also have a look at our articles on the best stoves – gas stoves, electric and wood-burning.